Hades: King of the underworld

-Despite modern connotations of death as evil, Hades was actually more altruistically inclined in mythology.
-Hades was portrayed as passive and never portrayed negatively; his role was often maintaining relative balance.
-That said, he was also depicted as cold and stern, and he held all of his subjects equally accountable to his laws.
+Despite connotations of death as evil, Hades was more altruistically inclined in Platonic philosophy.
+Hades was portrayed as passive and seldom portrayed negatively; his role was often maintaining relative balance.
+That said, he was also depicted as ruthless, hateful, and stern, and he held all of his subjects equally accountable to his laws.
+He was the key-holding jailor, the souls of the dead were his prisoners.
 Any other individual aspects of his personality are not given, as Greeks refrained from giving him much thought to avoid attracting his attention.